 As Director of Online Education, Glenn Greenberg is responsible for the development of an online program that will enable a worldwide learning audience to have access to WCL's educational offerings.
 He works closely with the Dean to identify programs, consults creatively with faculty to match course components and material with the right media, and ensures the learning technology in place will meet the needs of the program.
 Mr. Greenberg has a Master of Arts in Education with an emphasis in Instructional Media Technology from California Polytechnic University and an undergraduate degree in English and Speech Communication Education from Illinois State University.
 Prior to joining WCL, he provided learning strategy and development of numerous online courses for Fortune 500 companies and government clients, with direct experience managing a Learning Management System for 27K+ employees.

-As Faculty Coordinator, Michael Finazzo is responsible for coordinating the processing of all full-time faculty actions, personnel records, and contracts.
-Mr. Finazzo serves as the assistant to the Faculty Appointments Committee and provides administrative and logistical assistance to the Office of the Dean, including responding to inquiries, scheduling meetings, and organizing various faculty events.
+As Faculty Coordinator, Brian Coffill is responsible for coordinating the processing of all full-time faculty actions, personnel records, and contracts.
+Mr. Coffill serves as the assistant to the Faculty Appointments Committee and provides administrative and logistical assistance to the Office of the Dean, including responding to inquiries, scheduling meetings, and organizing various faculty events.

 Jamie R. Welling